Filed by VPC Impact Acquisition Holdings III, Inc. pursuant to Rule 425

 Jason Wilk:

 Yeah.
-I think ultimately, it’s the right thing for the company.
-I think ultimately, having the capital for things like M&A, having a public currency that you can use to recruit talent, no matter what the stock price, I think it’s just better just to be out there.
+I think ultimately, its the right thing for the company.
+I think ultimately, having the capital for things like M&A, having a public currency that you can use to recruit talent, no matter what the stock price, I think its just better just to be out there.
 And I think for us, our focus is just building the best product and keeping our focus on the business and the stock price will eventually follow.

 David Drapkin: